sheetwork init

 project with minimal effort.
 It takes care of setting up the following:

-placing a in which you can write your google auth credentials
+in which you can write your google auth credentialsand creating a

-Basically making the steps a little bit easier to work with.
+Basically making the configuration steps a little bit easier to work with.

 sheetwork init